Sudharshan-07/Linux/Interrupts-Part_2.md

 As we discussed above, The IRQ chip manages the hardware control for the interrupt controller driver.
 Each manufacturer's interrupt controllers handle interrupt lines differently.
 The IRQ chip in the Linux IRQ core layer abstracts and unifies the management of these different controllers on an interrupt pin-by-pin basis.
 It offers services such as mask, set, or clear, etc.. for each interrupt line/pin.
 These operations are handled via callback functions linked to several hook pointers in the irq_chip structure.

-If the processing, masking, and set/clear handling of interrupt lines vary, the irq_chip can be configured accordingly.
+If the processing, masking, setting, and clearing of interrupt lines vary, the irq_chip can be configured accordingly.
 In Kernel, the irq_chip which is responsible for managing each interrupt line is set using a function called **irq_set_chip()**.

-The figure below illustrates how a single interrupt controller's driver manages all the interrupts through one "struct irq_chip"(refer to above struct irq_chip gic_chip):
+##### The figure below illustrates how a single interrupt controller's driver manages all the interrupts through one "struct irq_chip"(refer to above struct irq_chip gic_chip):
 <br>

 ![irq_chip-1](https://github.com/user-attachments/assets/deb0d240-0bca-4c5b-b393-d4f5e34fe83a)

 <br>

-The following figure shows how an interrupt controller's driver manages its controller's interrupt pins by assigning them to different irq_chips, each handling specific hardware control functions:
+##### The following figure shows how an interrupt controller's driver manages its controller's interrupt pins by assigning them to different irq_chips, each handling specific hardware control functions:
 <br>

 ![irq_chip-2](https://github.com/user-attachments/assets/9ea82080-8c65-4951-84b2-f7b4545087d9)

-For reference, the bcm2836 interrupt controller's driver handles each interrupt pin with a different irq_chip because each pin's masking must be managed uniquely, making a generic implementation unsuitable in this case:
+###### For reference, the bcm2836 interrupt controller's driver handles each interrupt pin with a different irq_chip because each pin's masking must be managed uniquely, making a generic implementation unsuitable in this case:

 ```
 /drivers/irqchip/irq-bcm2836.c